 Located on the “Roof of the World,” this road used to be a part of the ancient Silk Road.
 I want to pass by the road that has been instrumental in the conquest and trade of ancient states.
 Then I will continue my journey to the next two countries, both of which I am dying to know more about.

-Then I’ll spend the rest of my days in Taiwan to learn Fookien and Mandarin.
+Then I’ll spend the rest of my days in Taiwan learning Fookien and Mandarin.
 I’ll study classical Chinese literature and offer to teach English to the elderly in the mountains.

 If money were no object, where would you go?
 What places would you visit?